gotranseo/CodableAPI/README.md

     //specify a Codable type that you want the response parsed into typealias ResponseType = User

-    //*optionally* specify an error type that you want any errors parsed into
+    //specify an error type that conforms to `APIError` that you want any errors parsed into typealias ErrorType = MyErrorType
-    //if this is not specified, `GenericError` will be returned for any errors.
-    //This may not work with your error responses - please set accordingly. typealias ErrorType = MyErrorType

     //the request's method